glwagner/OceanTurb.jl/docs/src/basics.md

 the staggered Arakawa C-grid to discretize momentum, temperature, salinity, and other variables.

-An ASCII-art respresentation of an exmaple grid with `nz=3` is
+An ASCII-art respresentation of an example grid with `nz=3` is

 ```text
  ▲ z